shiqui/simple-teleport/README.md

 Make sure you have a spigot server ready.
 Download the jar file from release and place it in the `plugins/` folder.
 Alternatively, you can also clone the repo and build the jar from source.

 ## Configuration
 After having started the server at with once with SimpleTP installed, the directory `SimpleTeleport/` containing `config.yml` and `SimpleTP.db` will appear under `plugins/`.
 All locations, requests and cooldowns are stored in `SimpleTP.db`, an SQLite database.
-Cooldowns and messages can be configure inside `config.yml`.
+Cooldowns and messages can be configured inside `config.yml`.